DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Type C: Sheets of large anaplastic cells with only few admixed inflammatory cells resembling anaplastic large cell lymphoma.

-A panel of immunoperoxidase markers is used, the key finding is CD30 positivity in Type A and C. Typically the tumour cells are CD4+, but CD8+ and CD56+ variants have been described.
-TIA-1, perforin and granzyme-B is expressed while ALK-1 is negative.
+A panel of immunoperoxidase markers is used, the key finding is CD30 positivity in Types A and C. Typically the tumour cells are CD4+, but CD8+ and CD56+ variants have been described.
+TIA-1, perforin, and granzyme-B is expressed while ALK-1 is negative.

 Fascin expression may indicate an increased risk for secondary malignancies.

-Primary cutaneous anaplastic large cell lymphoma: This tumour presents differentially clinically as typically a large solitary ulcerated tumour.
-Strictly by definition the >75% of the tumour cells must stain CD30 positive.
+Primary cutaneous anaplastic large cell lymphoma: This tumour presents clinically as typically a large solitary ulcerated tumour.
+Strictly by definition >75% of the tumour cells must stain CD30 positive.
 A large nodular and cohesive population of large anaplastic cells is seen.
+Type C lymphomatoid papulosis bears the closest resemblance to this entity.